 Be nice.
 Or else.

-A Designer Joined over 5 years ago via an invitation from Allan G.
+A Designer Joined almost 6 years ago via an invitation from Allan G.

 I think your overall pricing structure and flow need some work.
 I'd rethink this approach completely with whoever is in charge of PM.